Table of Contents Show

 2. Tiger Barb

 Most aquarium owners like this extraordinary fish, because it almost eats anything provided.
 They are also famous for their stunning look.
-If you give them the chance to eat their eggs, they will do that too.
+If you allow them to eat their eggs, they will do that too.
 Like betta fish, they also can be fed live foods.
 So Planaria will be a great free treat for them.

 3. GoldFish